How To Prevent Guests From Getting Bored At Your Wedding.

 The tone of the day will be set at the ceremony.
 After guests need to feel the love and know where they are going and what times.
-To achieve this create a Facebook group or Whats App group, with your bridesmaids, ushers and family member especially the mother-in-law 😉 share the itinerary of the day with them.
-Create a short document outline what is planned and share away.
-You could even draw it out on a peace of paper with a sharpie, share it on social and way you go
+To achieve this create a Facebook group or Whats App group, with your bridesmaids, ushers, and family member especially the mother-in-law 😉 share the itinerary of the day with them.
+Create a short document outlining what is planned and share it away.
+You could even draw it out on a piece of paper with a sharpie, share it on social and way you go

 It’s the small touches that add up to the big payoff.

 After the wedding ceremony, it’s usually time for photos.
 This is where most brides stop thinking about their guests.
 You guys will be whisked off for your first photoshoot, but what will your guests be doing?
 That’s right, getting drunk and becoming bored.
 If you can you need to slow people drinking at this part of your day.
 This is the ideal time to have entertainment, something fun, exciting, unusual.
 This part of your day is perfect for a wedding magician to perform mind-blowing unforgettable magic tricks for your guests to enjoy.
 Remember the small touches make a massive difference to how your day will play out.

 4. After The Wedding Breakfast.

 Important.
 Allow the correct time after dinner.
 I’ve been to a few weddings where the staff have moved guests into another room right after their main meal, people want to chill after dinner, relax and let their food go down.
 Allow time after the main meal and speeches for coffees – Allow friends and family to take a break, chill out, share some story’s – another perfect time for entertainment a welcomed dentation.

 Speak to the venue about time frames tell them you want your guests to have a time after dinner.
 I would suggest 15 min to 30 min maximum.